Jason2Brownlee/CleanFixedQuakeC/README.md

 This project also includes a host of other improvements such as fixed compiler warnings, removal of unused code, and fixes for community reported bugs.

+A compiled version of the game code (progs.dat) is provided so you can play a fixed version of Quake, and the source code (.qc files) provide the basis for Quake mod development.

 ## Features

-This project provides a **clean** and **bug fixed** version of the Quake game code released under a permissive license.
+This project provides a **clean** and **bug-fixed** version of the Quake game code released under a permissive license.

 Changes fall under three main categories, they are:

-* **Official Fixes**: Re-implementation of fixes available in v1.06, v1.07, and v1.08 of the game code.
+* **Official Fixes**: Re-implementation of fixes available in non-GPL official releases, e.g.:
+** Clean-room implementation of fixes in final official release v1.06.
+** Clean-room implementation of relevant fixes in Scourge of Armagon v1.07.
+** Clean-room implementation of relevant fixes in Dissolution of Eternity v1.08.
-* **Bug Fixes**: Fixes for bugs reported by the community that were never officially fixed.
+* **Bug Fixes**: Fixes for bugs reported by the community that were never officially fixed, e.g.:
+** Double counting fish monsters at end of level.
+** Fish not support gib death.
-* **Technical Fixes**: Fixes reported by QuakeC compilers, good practices, and consistency.
+* **Technical Fixes**: Fixes reported by QuakeC compilers, good practices, and consistency, e.g.:
+** Removal of unused .qc files, unused global variables, and unused local variables.
+** Fixed compiler warnings like incorrect function definitions.
+** Missing return values, missing function arguments, and uninitialized variables.

 All changes were made with the intent of **not adding functionality** (this is not a mod) and **making minimal changes** (to make diff's with other code bases easy).